 Hands on Plants Science (HOPS)

-For the past four summers, the United States Botanic Garden has hosted hundreds of urban children in the National Garden for Hands On Plant Science (HOPS).
-Children immerse themselves in the natural world; they dangle over the bridge and learn that clean water is critical for plants and all life forms, they explore the power of the sun and learn how plants make their own food, they watch pollinators in action and have the opportunity to wander and wonder.
-The National Garden becomes an outdoor classroom where students use microscopes, dissect flowers, analyze soil and learn how seeds travel.
+For the past five summers, the United States Botanic Garden has hosted hundreds of urban children and teachers in the National Garden for Hands On Plant Science (HOPS).
+Participants immerse themselves in the natural world; they dangle over the bridge and learn that clean water is critical for plants and all life forms, they explore the power of the sun and learn how plants make their own food, they watch pollinators in action and have the opportunity to wander and wonder.
+The National Garden becomes an outdoor classroom where students and teachers use microscopes, dissect flowers, analyze soil and learn how seeds travel.

-Learn more about how The Scotts Miracle-Gro Company has supported HOPS.
+To learn more about how The Scotts Miracle-Gro Company supports HOPS, click here.